-Data types and the Support package
+Data types and the support package

 The model is dependent on three groups of assumed types, whose names and assumed semantics are described by ISO/IEC 11404.

+The first group comprises the most basic types:

-The first group comprises the most basic types: 52 172 5
+The first group comprises the most basic types: - Any - Boolean - Character - Integer - Real - Double - String The second comprises the assumed library types:

-- Any

 - Boolean

 - Character

 - Integer

 - Real

 - Double

-- String •
+- String

-The second is the assumed library types:
+The second comprises the assumed library types:

-- Date

-- Time
+- date

-- Date\Time
+- time

-- Duration
+- date_time

+Real Double String The second comprises the assumed library types: date time date_time duration These types are supported in most implementation technologies, including XML, Java and other programming

-These types are supported in most implementation technologies, including XML, Java and other programming languages.
-They are not defined in this specification, allowing them to be mapped to the most appropriate concrete types in each implementation technology.
+These types are supported in most implementation technologies, netuding XML, Java and other programmir languages.
+They are not defined in this specification, allowing them to be mapped to the most appropria concrete types in each implementation technology.
+The third group comprises the generic types: List <t> (ordered, duplicates allowed) Set<t> (unordered, no duplicates) Hash <t, k=""> (keyed list of items of any type)</t,></t></t>

-The third group is the Generic types:
+The third group comprises the generic types:

+List <t> (ordered, duplicates allowed)</t>

-- List<T> (ordered, duplicates allowed) - Set<T> (unordered, no duplicates) - Hash <T, K > (keyed list of items of any type) - Interval <T> (interval of instances of any ordered type)
+- Set <t> (unordered, no duplicates)</t>

+- Hash <t, k=""> (keyed list of items of any type)</t,>

+- Interval <t> (interval of instances of any ordered type)</t>

-Although these types are supported in most implementation technologies, they are not yet represented in UML.
-The semantics of these types is therefore defined in the Generic\Types package of the UML model.
+Although these types are supported in most implementation technologies, they are not yet represented in UN The semantics of these types are therefore defined in the Generic_Types package of the UML model.

 The remaining necessary types are defined in the Support Package of the Archetype Model.

 - ARCHETYPE\ID

 - HIER\OBJECT\ID

 - TERMINOLOGY\ID

-- CODE\PHRASE

-- CODED\TEXT